saraiva-rita/Doggo-Api-Recap/README.md

 How can you do that?
 Just follow the documentation that is here: https://www.npmjs.com/package/doggo-api-wrapper

-After having the data with you, display it on the Browser, using your all-breeds.hbs file.
+After having the data with you, display it on the Browser, using your <b>all-breeds.hbs</b> file.

 <br>